Helly's theorem

-Helly's theorem for the Euclidean plane: if a family of convex sets has a nonempty intersection for every triple of sets, then the whole family has a nonempty intersection.
+Helly's theorem for the Euclidean plane: if every triple of sets in a family of convex sets has a nonempty intersection, then the whole family has a nonempty intersection.

 Helly's theorem is a basic result in discrete geometry on the intersection of convex sets.
 It was discovered by Eduard Helly in 1913, but not published by him until 1923, by which time alternative proofs by Radon (1921) and König (1922) had already appeared.
 Helly's theorem gave rise to the notion of a Helly family.